Over 70% of enterprises moving applications back on-premises among security and cost concerns

 Different workloads have different legal, compliance and security requirements so there is no one perfect cloud.
 But hybrid cloud is considered by 85% to be the ideal IT operating model and the largest percentage of respondents (49%) cited hybrid cloud as the model meeting all of their needs.

 Enterprises plan to aggressively shift investment to hybrid cloud architectures, though their short-term cloud deployment plans have hit a significant speed bump during the past year.
-Nearly three-fourths of 2019 respondents reported that they’re moving some number of applications from the public cloud back on-premises, and, correspondingly, the use of traditional, non-cloud-enabled data centers actually increased slightly instead of dropping by more than 20%, as expected.
+Nearly three-fourths of 2019 respondents reported that they’re moving some number of applications from the public cloud back on premise, and, correspondingly, the use of traditional, non-cloud-enabled data centers actually increased slightly instead of dropping by more than 20%, as expected.

 Note that as of today (from figure 1) the traditional data center still represents the largest amount of currently planned cloud deployments, and private cloud is next.
 In 3-5 years, hybrid cloud becomes the biggest.
 It is also worth noting that cloud adoption across the industry is behind on predictions.
 Security might be the best explanation of this, as public clouds are considered dangerous.
 And studies have shown that a wild growth of cloud services in modern companies multiply the risk of ransomware attacks and other security breaches.
 But they are also a risk to budgeting!